GiuLeo01/Fortran-HumanEval/README.md

 1. **Python 3.7+** with pip
 2. **gfortran compiler** installed and available in PATH

-Se avete problemi con l'installazione di gfortran in Windows, usate WSL.
+If you have problems with gfortran installation on Windows, use WSL.

 ### Installation